Ulysse248/RPPG/README.md

 ## Usage
 To use this repository:

+You will need a video of your face of around 10 seconds

 Clone or download the repository to your local machine.

 Ensure you have the necessary dependencies installed: